 Step 6: Log on to myNIU and view your financial aid awards.

 Step 7: Decide how much to take out of each award type.
-Awards are broken down into three categories: scholarships, Stafford loans, and Graduate PLUS loans.
+Awards are broken down into three categories: scholarships, Federal Direct loans, and Graduate PLUS loans.

-Scholarships: Because we place a strong emphasis on providing a quality legal education at an affordable price, we have few scholarships to award.
+Scholarships: Because we place a strong emphasis on providing a quality legal education at an affordable price, we have a relatively small number of scholarships to award.
 Furthermore, if you have been awarded a scholarship, it will not appear in your myNIU account until later in the summer.

-Federal Direct Stafford Loans: You may borrow up to $20,500 per year in Federal Stafford Loans.
+Federal Direct Loans: You may borrow up to $20,500 per year in Federal Direct Loans.
 The interest rate for these loans is 6.8 percent annually, and a 1 percent loan fee is deducted at disbursement.
-As of July 1, 2012, there is no longer any subsidized Direct Stafford Loan available to graduate or law students: as soon as your loan is disbursed, interest begins to accrue.
+As of July 1, 2012, there is no longer a subsidized Federal Direct Loan available to graduate or law students: as soon as your loan is disbursed, interest begins to accrue.
 After you graduate, these loans have a six-month grace period before repayment begins.
-A Stafford Loan has forbearance and deferment options, may be consolidated, may be paid back under several different repayment plans, and may be eligible for forgiveness under the Public Service Loan Forgiveness Program.
+A Federal Direct Loan has forbearance and deferment options, may be consolidated, may be paid back under several different repayment plans, and may be eligible for forgiveness under the Public Service Loan Forgiveness Program.